MrCabrito/ShaderCreator/README.md

 # Shader Creator Tool

-It is tool to help artists to create new shaders with all the textures and utilities connected with only one button.
+It is a tool to help artists to create new shaders with all the textures and utilities connected with only one button.

 ## Installation